 - The length of time before the defendant would next appear in Court if no applications were made;

 - Whether the original decision would have been different if the new information had been available then (or if the new circumstances had obtained them);

 - Whether, even if the original decision would have been different, a different decision is likely to be taken now.

-If the prosecutor decides to proceed with a Section 5B application, the application must be made in accordance with Rule 93B of the Magistrates' Courts Rules 1981/552.
+If the prosecutor decides to proceed with a Section 5B application, the application must be made in accordance with Criminal Procedure Rules 14.5 and 14.6.